MartinKratochvilProgramy/go-kv-store/article.md

 go run . --port=3000 --expiration=1s
 ```

-I have also written a python script to simulate the server load - using ProcessPoolExecutor we spawn 8 concurrent processes which send 4000 put and get requests, essentially inserting and reading every key, and we time the total execution time for all these 8000 requests.
+I have also written a python script to simulate the server load - using ProcessPoolExecutor we spawn 8 concurrent processes which send 4000 put and get requests, essentially inserting and reading every key - we then time the total execution time for all these 8000 requests.
 The script is provided below:

 ```python
 import time